PDK Diagnosis information

 Below is the relevant portion of the wiring diagram with mark-ups that make it simpler to understand each part.
 This is from the 981 Boxster wiring diagram.
 For other models the wire colours might differ but the pinouts should be correct.
 It doesn’t include the pinouts for the 911 active differential.
 Please refer to the wiring diagram of the model in question prior to conducting tests.

-PDK wiring diagram
+Overall PDK transmission control unit wiring diagram

 The TCU is located at the left of the rear luggage compartment in the Boxster or Cayman.
 For the 911 the TCU is located under the right rear seat.